atreyasha/dotfiles/docs/develop.md

             quickly

         2.  consider removing junk for shortening configs

+        3.  think of how to make this work better and less repetitive

     2.  raise issue on similar keys being acculumated in help pages -\> specifically when `i` and `d` are suffixed on commands